Javier Pastore: Style of play

 An elegant, creative and technically gifted advanced playmaker, with excellent dribbling skills and close control, Pastore is capable of playing in several offensive roles, due to his ability to both score and create goals.
 Although he is usually deployed as an attacking midfielder due to his vision, passing and striking ability from distance, he is also capable of functioning as a winger, as a supporting striker or even as a forward, and has also been deployed in more withdrawn midfield roles on occasion, operating as a central midfielder, as a deep-lying playmaker, or even as a mezzala, due to his work-rate, creativity, skill, and physical attributes, despite his lack of notable pace.
+Pastore is particularly renowned for his proficiency in executing the caño to bypass defenders in tight spaces.
+Described by The Athletic as a master of the skill, he frequently utilizes various techniques, including the inside, outside, sole, and heel of his foot, to nutmeg opponents.
+Pastore himself has characterized the skill not only as an effective tactical tool to breach compact defences, but also as an essential aesthetic component of football.
 A talented, strong, quick and hard-working right-footed player, his playing style has drawn comparisons to Kaká, Zinedine Zidane, Zlatan Ibrahimović and one of his childhood idols, Enzo Francescoli, although Pastore has stated that his main influence is compatriot Juan Román Riquelme.
-Nicknamed "El Flaco" (like Francescoli before him) due to his tall, slender build, he was regarded as a highly promising player as a youngster, and in 2010, Don Balón named him as one of the 100 best young players in the world born after 1988.
+Nicknamed "El Flaco" (like Francescoli before him) due to his tall, slender build, he was regarded as a highly promising player as a youngster; in 2010, Don Balón named him as one of the 100 best young players in the world born after 1988.
 Despite his talent, however, he is known to be injury prone, and has also drawn criticism in the media for being inconsistent.
+In 2015, former Manchester United forward Eric Cantona described him as the "best player in the world" and "the most creative player at the moment", highlighting his unpredictable nature on the pitch.